-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-3. Description of monument and accessories set to perpetuate the corner position

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+- Original and/or subsequent record used to evaluate the corner position. - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing jost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography has position of accessories cit.

-Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana

+6. Fill in Cross Index & Section Diagram at bottom of sheet.